jamalshahverdiev/carp-ucarp-unix-linux/README.rst

     VIP: 172.16.100.100

-Only machines of one type of OS can be configured at a time.
+* Only machines of one type of OS can be configured at a time:
 .. image:: images/carptopology.jpg

 * **Note**: The python script uses ``fabric`` library which requires **BASH** to be installed on all FreeBSD machines.
 Please use the following commands::